jmeloranta/multi/README.md

 Observations

 This approach improved my low band decodes a lot.
 Just like regular diversity receive, it works best with two different types of receive antennas (arrival angle & polarization).
 It does require a fast computer - otherwise there will be missed decodes.
 These missed decodes appear as A! or B!, which can be mistakenly though of either of the RX not receiving the signal at all.
+The multithreaded decoder seems to be a bit unreliable, so keep that off in both WSJT-X instances (especially when comparing antennas).